ferrarimarco/open-development-environment-devbox/README.md

 The following aliases are automatically set up during the provisioning process:
 - *`changelog-generator`*: to run Github Changelog Generator
 - *`git-log1`*, *`git-log2`*, *`git-log3`*: see [open-development-environment-git](https://github.com/ferrarimarco/open-development-environment-git) for details

+### Oracle SQL Developer

+If you want to install Oracle SQL Developer, put an archive downloaded from [the official website](http://www.oracle.com/technetwork/developer-tools/sql-developer) in `provisioning/ansible/downloads`.
+You have to do it by yourself because its license does not allow any redistribution.

 ## Contributions
 If you have suggestions, please create a new GitHub issue or a pull request.